QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/aerodynamic.rst

 DWM Added Turbulence Settings
 *****************************

 A small scale three dimensional turbulence windfield may be used to introduce wake added turbulence into the flowfield.
-The adde turbulence wind field should have a unit variance and isotropic turbulence.
+The added turbulence wind field should have a unit variance and isotropic turbulence.
 It is introduced into the wake plane velocity field by a weighting factor km:

 :math:`T_{added}(\vec{x},t) = k_m \cdot T_{field}(\vec{x},t)`